-In 2020, we have achieved ranging between 79.5- 85.7% hand hygiene compliance rates among a cross section of the hospital staff while worldwide the compliance rate is only about 40%.
+In 2022, we have achieved hand hygiene compliance ranging between 67.6 - 87.9 % among the hospital staff, while worldwide the compliance rate is only about 40%.
 This shows our success in the control of Health Care Associated Infections.
 The implementation of various appropriate and effective infection control measures has reduced the overall antibiotic resistance of various organisms.
-Vigilant surveillance of operation theaters, Dialysis theaters, ICUs and water quality has improvised our standards in health care infection control.
+Vigilant surveillance of operation theaters, dialysis theaters, ICUs and water quality has improvised our standards in health care infection prevention and control.